 I just found out that the building I live in may be redeveloped or renovated, does the building owner have to follow the Tenant Assistance Policy?

-Saanich only has legal authority to apply the TAP if the development application includes a proposal to change the zoning of the property (rezone).
-While any property owner that wants to demolish or substantially renovate a dwelling unit would need to apply for building permit(s) at a minimum, a Rezoning is not always needed. - Are there a total of at least five rented units that will be permanently vacated?
+Saanich only has legal authority to apply the TAP if the development application includes a proposal to rezone (i.e. change the Zoning) of the property.
+While any property owner that wants to demolish or substantially renovate a dwelling unit would need to apply for building permit(s) at a minimum, a rezoning is not always needed.

 What does the law say about eviction of tenants for the purpose of demolition or renovations?

-British Columbia’s Residential Tenancy Act regulates the legal rights and responsibilities of residential tenants and landlords.
+British Columbia’s Residential Tenancy Act (RTA) regulates the legal rights and responsibilities of residential tenants and landlords.
 The RTA determines when and how tenants can be evicted, including how many months in advance notice must be served and how much compensation must be provided.
 Because there are changes to the RTA from time to time, it is recommended that tenants visit the BC Residential Tenancy Branch for the most up to date information, or contact them directly.

 Residential Tenancies - Province of British Columbia (gov.bc.ca)